Knowledge Store & Wiki: Team Memory for Humans and AI

 With the new wiki system and knowledge store, Spedy gets a central memory: for your team, for your agents, for every project.

-Wiki: Documentation Inside Your Board
+Wiki: Documentation Inside Your Project

 Every workspace can now have its own wiki.
 Create a Wiki Space, organize it with folders, and fill it with pages — all with a simple editor, right inside Spedy.